 Sample TestNG Class:

-Note: All the @Test methods that we are going to run must be in one class only.
+Note: All the @Test methods we will run must be in one class only.